Ignite-Laboratories/Enigmaneering/enigma1/solution3/E1S3 - Interdimensional Analysis.md

 ### Output
 Let's take a look at the output for a moment -

-    [] - 0
+    [Values] - [Frame Total] - [Running Total]

+    [1] - 1 - 1
-    [1 2 3 4] - 10
+    [2 3 4] - 9 - 10
-    [5 6 7 8] - 26
+    [5 6 7 8] - 26 - 36
-    [9 10 11 12 13] - 55
+    [9 10 11 12 13] - 55 - 91
-    [14 15 16] - 45
+    [14 15 16] - 45 - 136
-    [17 18 19 20] - 74
+    [17 18 19 20 21] - 95 - 231
-    [21 22 23 24] - 90

 The left represents the temporal information found by the integral at each activation.
-The right represents the total of all the values found, which is also our integral dimension's timeline values.
+The middle represents the total of all the values found, which is also our integral dimension's timeline values.
+Finally, the right represents the _running total_ of all the past totaling operations.
+Because temporal context is known by all data points, this can be leveraged to "coalesce" data intelligently.

+The concept of 'data between activations' is what I call a **Temporal Frame** of data points.

 Right now, we are forcing the two dimensions to operate in good timing by using a slower frequency than the target dimension - as we step forward we will begin to work with the concept of _resonant frequency_ calculation.
 For now, it's as obvious as it sounds - dimensions can activate at a sympathetic frequency to each other, facilitating logical ordered calculation across time.